Bo-Yuan-Huang/cpp-starter/README.md

 If repository is activated with Coveralls, then deployment to Travis will also calculate code coverage and upload this to Coveralls.io.

+If repository is activated with Coverity-Scan, then source commited will be uploaded to Coverity Scan for static analysis.

+## Acknowledgement
+This template is extended based on [cpp-project](https://github.com/bsamseth/cpp-project).